 break in enrollment of 2 years or more;

-- First generation attending College;
+- First-generation attending College;

 - No support from parents or family;

-- Unusual family or financial circumstances
+- Unusual family or financial circumstances (documentation required).

-CSN will offer a Student Employment Award (SEA) prior to the start of an academic year.
+CSN will offer a Student Employment Award (SEA) that can be viewed in the student’s MyCSN account.
+Initial Student Employment Awards are given on a first come first serve basis due to limited funding.
 The offer is based on several factors:

 - FAFSA question “Interested in Work Study” answered “Yes;”

-- High financial aid need.
+- Demonstrate a financial aid need.